codatio/codat-docs/docs/using-the-api/best-practices/implementing-a-mapping-page.md

     You can also read more about [data type settings](/core-concepts/data-type-settings).

-2. Configure the [Dataset data changed](/using-the-api/webhooks/core-rules-types#dataset-data-changed) webhook to listen for changes in the underlying data for the `chartOfAccounts` data type.
+2. [Configure a webhook consumer](/using-the-api/webhooks/create-consumer) to listen for the [DatasetDataChanged](/using-the-api/webhooks/event-types) event that indicates changes in the underlying data for the `chartOfAccounts` data type.
 You will receive a notification when the data sync completes successfully.

 3. Once notified by the webhook, call our [List accounts](/accounting-api#/operations/list-accounts) endpoint and use the response to display `account.name` and `account.id` in a dropdown box for your customer to choose the correct mapping.
 You can also query the response to simplify the mapping experience for your customer: